linkedin/Liger-Kernel/CONTRIBUTING.md

 1. Bump the version in setup.py to the desired version (for example, `0.2.0`)
 2. Submit a PR and merge
 3. Create a new release based on the current HEAD, tag name using `v<version number>` for example `v0.2.0`.
 Alternatively, If you want to create release based on a different commit hash, `git tag v0.2.0 <commit hash> && git push origin v0.2.0`, and create release based on this tag
+4. Adding release note: Minimum requirement is to click the `Generate Release Notes` button that will automatically generates 1) changes included, 2) new contributors.
+It's good to add sections on top to highlight the important changes.
-4. New pip uploading will be triggered upon a new release.
+5. New pip uploading will be triggered upon a new release.
 NOTE: Both pre-release and official release will trigger the workflow to build wheel and publish to pypi, so please be sure that step 1-3 are followed correctly!

 ### Notes on version:
 Here we follow the [sematic versioning](https://semver.org/).
 Denote the version as `major.minor.patch`, we increment: